IRAQ History Monthly E-Newsletter

 7. Talib Hussein Shabeeb, was a Foreign Minister & Iraqi Ambassador, then joined the Iraqi opposition against Saddam Hussein.
 He died in 2004.

 8. Hani al-Fukaiky, Baath member and worked in commerce, later joined the Iraqi opposition against Saddam.
 He died of cancer in 2000.

 9. Saleh Mahdi Ammash, Baath member, whose last post was Iraq's ambassador in Finland.
-He was believed to be poisoned in Finland by orders from Saddam Hussein.

 A radio clip (in Arabic) of the last moments in the life of Qassim can be heard by clicking on http://zennobia.blogspot.com/2006/02/abdul-kareem-qassim-last-moments.html It narrates and includes the argument that went on between the nine individuals (listed above) and Abdul Kareem Qassim, which lasted about ten minutes and ended with a violent shower of bullets shot at Qassim, al-Mahdawi and al-Shaikh Ahmed.